Kasaba6330/yoruba-sentiment-checker/README.md

 **Web Application:** A user-friendly Streamlit web app for real-time sentiment analysis of text or uploaded files. https://yoruba-sentiment-checker.streamlit.app/

-**Public Resources:** Provides a valuable public sentiment language model for Yorùbá to support further NLP research.
+**Public Resources:** Provides a valuable public sentiment lexicon and sentiment analysis language model for Yorùbá to support further NLP research.

 **Reproducible Research:** Complete code and methodology are provided for full transparency and reproducibility.

 **Installation & Usage**
+This demo assumes you are already familiar with python!
+Using the wildcard ('*') imports the following, to import one or more specific function, you can just call from any of the below mentioned:
+- vectorizer (This is the actual vectorizer)
+- app_pred (This is the function that does the sentiment analysis.
+It takes a string!)
+- sentiment_model (This is the trained model)
+- preprocess_text (This is a preprocessing function for Yorùbá texts.)
+- yoruba_stopwords (This is an iterable of stop words identified in the Yorùbá language)
+- positive_words (This is an iterable of words with positive connotations in the Yorùbá language)
+- negative_words (This is an iterable of words with negative connotations in the Yorùbá language)
+- neutral_words (This is an iterable of words with neutral connotations in the Yorùbá language)

+`pip install yorsent`

+`from yorsent import *`
+`text = 'Òru là ń ṣ'èkà, ẹni tí ó bá ṣe é lọ́sàn-án ò ní fi ara ire lọ.'` `sent = app_pred(text)`
+`print(sent)`

 **Clone the repository:**